ceth-x86/simple-s3-adventure/README.md

 Frontend server:

-[ ] A set of endpoints for collecting statistics from the frontend server: for example, data distribution across nodes.
+- A set of endpoints for collecting statistics from the frontend server: for example, data distribution across nodes.

 Chunk server:

-[ ] Checking for available space before uploading a chunk.
+- Checking for available space before uploading a chunk.
+- If an error occurs when writing a chunk to the chunk server, we can try writing this chunk to another chunk server.

 Chunk server and frontend server:

-[ ] Health and live checks.
+- Health and live checks.
-[ ] Store metadata for file.
+- Store metadata for file.
-[ ] Checksums.
+- Checksums.
-[ ] Replication and data recovery in case of Chunk-Server node failure.
+- Replication and data recovery in case of Chunk-Server node failure.